 Prevention of Sexual Harassment

-The Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on Prevention Prohibition and Redressal of sexual harassment at workplace in linewith the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the Rules thereunder.
-Internal ComplaintsCommittee ('ICC') is in place for all works and offices of the Company to redresscomplaints received regarding sexual harassment.
-All women associates (permanenttemporary contractual and trainees) as well as any women visiting the Company's officepremises or women service providers are covered under this Policy.
+The Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on Prevention Prohibition and Redressal of sexual harassment at workplace in linewith the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and rules framed thereunder.
+Internal Committee is inplace for all works and offices of the Company to redress complaints received regardingsexual harassment.

-Tata Motors Limited Employees Stock Option Scheme
+Tata Motors Limited Employees Stock Option Scheme ('the Scheme')

-During the financial year 2018-19 there has been no change in the Scheme.
-There wereno ESOP that vested or any shares issued on vesting during the year.
-The Scheme is in compliance with theSecurities and Exchange Board of India (Share Based Employee Benefits)Regulations 2014.Appropriate disclosures prescribed under the said Regulations with regard to the Scheme are available on the Company's website URL: https://www.tatamotors.com/investors/ESOP/
+During FY 2020-21 there has been no change in the Scheme.
+There were no Optionsgranted or vested or any shares issued on vesting during the year.
+There were 418894options which got forfeited / lapsed during the year.
+The Scheme is in compliance with theSecurities and Exchange Board of India (Share Based Employee Benefits) Regulation 2014.Appropriate disclosure prescribed under the said Regulations with regard to the Scheme isavailable on the Company's website URL: https://www.tatamotors.com/investors/ESOP/

 Disclosure pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is annexed to the Report as Annexure-1.

 Statement containing particulars of top 10 employees and the employees drawingremuneration in excess of limits prescribed under Section 197 (12) of the Act read withRule 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 is provided in the Annexure forming part of this report.
-In terms of provisoto Section 136(1) of the Act the Report and Accounts are being sent to the shareholdersexcluding the aforesaid Annexure.
+In terms of provisoto Section 136(1) of the Act the Report and Accounts are being sent to the Shareholdersexcluding the aforesaid Annexure.
 The said Statement is also open for inspection.
 Anymember interested in obtaining a copy of the same may write to the Company Secretary.
 Noneof the employees listed in the said Annexure are related to any Director of the Company.

 BUSINESS RESPONSIBILITY REPORT

-Pursuant to Regulation 34(2)(f) of the SEBI Listing Regulations the BusinessResponsibility Report (BRR) on initiatives taken from an environmental social andgovernance perspective in the prescribed format is available as a separate section of theAnnual Report and is also available on the Company's website URL: https://www.tatamotors.com/investors/business-responsibility-report/
+Pursuant to Regulation 34(2)(f) of the SEBI Listing Regulations the BusinessResponsibility Report (BRR) on initiatives taken from an environmental social andgovernance perspective in the prescribed format is available as a separate section of theAnnual Report and is also available on the Company's website URL: https://www.tatamotors.com/investors/annual-reports/

 SAFETY & HEALTH - PERFORMANCE & INITIATIVES